Hike to Hotel Everest View

 The accommodation and facilities are clean and functional; however, they are fundamental.
 Most guesthouses provide clean and sanitary shared rooms or separate rooms, depending on your preferences.
 They have all the necessities, such as electricity, telephone, top-up, Wi-Fi, laundry, and so on.
 Some teahouses feature in-room heating, while others have a central stove kept lit in the night.
 Most places offer electrical device charging, albeit it may be an additional expense.

 Namche Bazar is a well-known acclimatization station on the EBC trek, with coffee, Wi-Fi, and breathtaking views.
 Throughout the way, the meals are practically identical.
-On the lodges' fixed menus, there are a variety of meal alternatives.
-Despite the basic facilities, the food in these establishments is satisfying and reasonably priced, considering the logistical challenge of transporting provisions up the mountain by porters and yaks.
+There are various meal alternatives on the lodges' fixed menus.
+Despite the essential facilities, the food in these establishments is satisfying and reasonably priced, regarding the logistical challenge of transporting provisions up the mountain by porters and yaks.